 Eat too much protein (more than 20% of your macros) and your body is likely to break down the protein into glucose, which will kick you out of ketosis straight away!

-When you’re in ketosis and producing Beta Hydroxybutyrate, this particular ketone prevents you from breaking down muscle tissue for fuel (gluconeogenesis) which means you just don’t need as much protein as you would on a glucose dependent diet.
+When you’re in ketosis and producing Beta Hydroxybutyrate, this particular ketone prevents you from breaking down muscle tissue for fuel (gluconeogenesis).
+This means you just don’t need as much protein as you would on a glucose-dependent diet.

 Get your greens in!

 A common mistake made by people first trying the ketogenic diet is that they don’t eat enough fibre.
 And we know that fibre is vital for normal bowel movement and fibre is absolutely essential for gut health!

 Fibre feeds the gut bacteria.
 If you don’t consume enough fibre, your gut bacteria thinks that you’re starving and will make your body more efficient on caloric expenditure.
 In turn, this will lower your metabolism and may cause weight gain.
 Read more about greens for a healthy gut here.

 Watch out for hidden carbs!